ronja-tutorials/ronja-tutorials.github.io/_posts/2018-09-02-white-noise.md

 ![](/assets/images/posts/024/FloatRange.png)

 The fix for that is to use a operation that limits the range of the random value to a low number before multiplying it with a big number.
 I just use a sine function here (apparently they're just a expensive as multiplications or additions in shaders because they're calculated in special calculation units, who knew...).
-And if we're concerned about artefects when looking really close at the material when the object has a position in the low thousands we can also use a sine function to limit the range of the input vector before taking the dot product.
+And if we're concerned about artafects when looking really close at the material when the object has a position in the low thousands we can also use a sine function to limit the range of the input vector before taking the dot product.

 ```glsl
 //get a scalar random value from a 3d value